New Hall School

 |Head's Name:||Katherine Jeffrey|

-Today New Hall operates an unusual and highly successful ‘diamond model’ structure, i.e. co-education in the Preparatory School (ages 3-11), single-sex education in the Boys’ Division and Girls’ Division and co-education in the Sixth Form.
+Today New Hall operates an unusual and highly successful ‘diamond model’ structure, i.e. co-education in the Nursery and Preparatory Divisions (ages 1-11), single-sex education in the Girls’ Division and Boys’ Division (ages 11-16) and co-education in the Sixth Form (ages 16-18).
 In this way, New Hall provides the best of both worlds: the benefits of a co-educational environment together with the advantages of girls and boys being taught separately at Key Stages 3 & 4.
-The provision of single-sex education during adolescence enables students to grow in confidence, whilst enjoying an education that is specifically tailored and that recognises the different ways in which boys and girls learn.
+The provision of single-sex education during adolescence enables students to grow in confidence, whilst enjoying an education that is specifically tailored and that recognises the different ways in which girls and boys learn.